-Independent Non-Executive Directors receive fixed fees for service on the Board and Board Committees.
-Non-Independent Non-Executive Directors do not receive any form of incentive.
-The committee reviews the fees paid to Independent Non-Executive Directors every two years and makes recommendations to the Board for consideration.
-Fees are paid quarterly in arrears, with any increased fee amount only being paid once approved by the shareholder.
+Independent Non-Executive Directors receive fixed fees for service on the Board, Non-Executive Directors do not receive any form of incentive.
+The Committee reviews the fees paid to Independent Non-Executive Directors every two (2) years and makes recommendations to the Board for consideration and recommendation to the Shareholder for approval.